Androsh7/tunnel_over_anything/README.md

 ### Server Mode:

-In server mode, ToA expects to receive encoded packets on it's listening port, disassemble the data and transmit it via the client connector.
+In server mode, ToA expects to receive encoded packets on its listening port, disassemble the data and transmit it via the client connector.

-Generally the server connector will be public facing, whereas the client connector will point to a local service.
+Generally the server connector will be public-facing, whereas the client connector will point to a local service.

 [Example client config](docs/client_side_config.toml)
 ```